 So, to be safe, you want to understand the water-resistance feature of this watch as limited to getting caught up in a downpour or washing your hands.
 Nothing more.

-Of these two watches, the Seiko 5 is the more versatile watch.
-There are many various band styles and designs to pick from.
+When it comes to watch bands, Seiko 5 is the more versatile watch.
+There are various band styles and designs to pick from.
+It has stainless steel bracelet, rubber, and leather.
 All you need do is pick the style that suits you or the occasion you have planned for it.

 You can, literally, dress up or dress down the watch depending on your needs.

 On the other hand, the Bambino is more like a one-way traffic.
-Unlike the Seiko 5, the Orient Bambino is hard to sport in a casual situation.
+Unlike the Seiko 5, the Orient Bambino comes just in a leather band.
+Because of this, it does not fit-in in a casual situation.
 It’s strictly a dress watch and its leather band suits that narrative.

 Exhibition Mineral Glass For Back Of Case

-This is neither an advantage nor a disadvantage to the Seiko 5 but it definitely might sway some buyers this direction over the Orient Bambino’s.
+This is neither an advantage nor a disadvantage to Seiko 5 but it definitely might sway some buyers this direction over the Orient Bambino.
 Being able to see the movement work through a transparent glass back is truly intriguing.